 - 1. Apply analytical skills to calculate the liability to tax for companies in various scenarios. - 2.
 Advise on the taxation of intellectual property and the availability of research & development tax credits.
+Advise on the availably of the film tax credit.
 Apply the rules of CGT to the disposal of business assets and investments. - 3.
 Advise on the common business transactions that can give rise to withholding taxes and apply in practical situations. - 4.
 Advise on the taxation of close companies in practical situations. - 5.
 Analyse financial reports and extract relevant information from financial reports, account for business taxation and explain its impact on the disclosures in the financial reports. - 6.
 Understand the tax compliance cycle for business taxes and identify when any business tax returns must be filed and any tax due paid.
 Complete the annual tax return for companies.
 Determine if any interest or penalties apply in the case of non-compliance.